Burgage

 Burgage is a medieval land term used in Great Britain and Ireland, well established by the 13th century.

 A burgage was a town ("borough" or "burgh") rental property (to use modern terms), owned by a king or lord.
 The property ("burgage tenement") usually, and distinctly, consisted of a house on a long and narrow plot of land (toft), with a narrow street frontage.
 Rental payment ("tenure") was usually in the form of money, but each "burgage tenure" arrangement was unique and could include services.

-As populations grew "burgage plots" could be split into smaller additional units.
+As populations grew, "burgage plots" could be split into smaller additional units.
 (Amalgamation was not so common until the second half of the 19th century.)

-Burgage tenures were usually money-based, in contrast to rural tenures, which were usually services-based.
+Burgage tenures were usually money-based, in contrast with rural tenures, which were usually services-based.
 In Saxon times the rent was called a landgable or hawgable.